Create Non-Disclosure Agreement in 4 Easy Steps

 1. Are NDAs binding and enforceable?

 An NDA is a valid agreement under the Indian Contract Act 1872.
-There have been various cases where both the Supreme Court as well High Courts have issued injunctions against former business associates to prevent disclosure of information covered under the agreement.
+There have been various cases where both the Supreme Court as well High Courts have issued injunctions against former business associates to prevent the disclosure of information covered under the agreement.

 2. What kind of information can be protected under an NDA?